 International calls can be expensive from standard landlines/mobiles so most internationals nowadays use free messenger apps such as WhatsApp and Signal.

 Stand-alone broadband internet (40MBit/s) via cable or ADSL will cost around €40 per month, though once again, most people have more cost-effective all-in-one packages which includes internet.
 Fibre-optic connections (glasvezel) are being rolled out across the Netherlands and this offers faster internet connections anything up to 500MBit/s.
 You can do an postcode check online (at a provider website) to see if your home is connected to the fibre network.

 Cable TV in the Netherlands includes English speaking channels such as BBC1, BBC2, BBC World and CNN.
 You will also get Dutch national channels NPO 1/2/3; commercial channels RTL 4/5/7/8, SBS6/9, Veronica and Net 5 which show many imported English language shows and films with subtitles; and also Eurosport, Discovery, National Geographic, plus a host of foreign and local channels.
-Most people have switched over to digital TV, however the analogue signal is still working.

 There are various extra subscription options available such as sport channels and on-demand films.
 Ziggo Sport is a free sports channel available to Ziggo digital subscribers which shows English Premier League football, English League Cup games, Spanish La Liga football, World Cup qualifiers, Formula 1 motor racing and 6 Nations Rugby.
 See our Netherlands sport calendar

 Note to British Expats: Officially there is no access from the Netherlands to UK Internet TV services such as BBC IPlayer and ITV Player.
 It is possible to get around the restrictions by using UK Virtual Private Networks (VPNs).